Go All Out When You Thank Your Year-End Donors

 Even though people only get a few pieces of mail a day, most of it’s junk mail.
 You never want any of your letters, newsletters, or postcards to be perceived as junk mail (see above).

-By putting in a little time and effort, you can help ensure that your messages stand out in a sea of information.
+By putting in a little time and effort, you can help ensure that your messages stand out in a world filled with information.

-In theory, a newsletter can be a great way to engage with your donors.
-In reality, that doesn’t often happen because most donor newsletters can be used as a cure for insomnia.
+In an ideal world, a newsletter can be a great way to engage with your donors.
+In the real world, that doesn’t often happen because most donor newsletters can be used as a cure for insomnia.
 They’re too long and filled with boring articles that brag about how wonderful the organization is.

-A newsletter is a vital part of the ask, thank report, repeat formula and you can’t just go through the motions.
-The good news is it’s possible to create an engaging newsletter your donors will want to read.
+A newsletter is a vital part of the ask, thank report, repeat formula and you can’t just go on autopilot.
+The good news is that it’s possible to create a better, engaging newsletter your donors will want to read and won’t put them to sleep.
 Here’s what you need to do.

 Think about what your donors want

 You need to include content that will interest your donors.
-Do you think your donors would rather read an article about your CEO receiving an award or one about Kara, a single mother who is having trouble making ends meet, but is grateful because thanks to your generous donors, she can get food for her family at the Eastside Community food pantry?
+Do you think your donors would rather read an article about your CEO receiving an award or one about Tina, a single mother who is having trouble making ends meet but is grateful because, thanks to your generous donors, she can get healthy food for her family at the Westside Community food pantry?

 The answer should be obvious.
 Your donors want to hear about how they’re helping you make a difference for your clients/community.
 Before choosing content, think carefully about whether or not your donors would be interested in it.